olosnoks/cake-shop/README.md

 # 🍰 Custom Cakes Upload App

-A full-stack image cake ordering app that allows users to upload custom images for cake printing, write messages, select sizes, and schedule pickup.
+A full-stack cake ordering app that allows users to upload custom images for cake printing, write messages, select sizes, and schedule pickup.
 Admins can view orders and manage the system via a dedicated dashboard.

 ---